brunobrown/q-academico_lite_authentication_api/README.md

 ## HTTP Verbs

-HTTP verbs, or methods, should be used in compliance with their definitions under the [HTTP/1.1](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) standard.
-The action taken on the representation will be contextual to the media type being worked on and its current state.
-Here's an example of how HTTP verbs map to create, read, update, delete operations in a particular context:
+HTTP verbs, or methods, should be used in accordance with their definitions in the HTTP / 1.1 standard.
+The actions taken in the representation will be contextual to the type of media being worked on and its current state.
+Here is an example of how HTTP verbs are mapped to authenticate a particular student:

 | HTTP METHOD | POST            |
 | ----------- | --------------- |